Our Only Priorities Are To Protect Your Rights And Your Future

 At Leonard Law, PLLC, our goal is to use every available tool to ensure the protection of your rights as a consumer.
 Whether we accomplish our goal via the bankruptcy process, by building a debt settlement plan, through stopping harassing calls from creditors or by helping you keep your home is unimportant.
 What is important is that we get to the root of your financial issue and guide you in making the right decisions for your future.

 If you need help getting your financial life back on track, you can turn to our law firm for help.
-Call 206-486-1176 or email our firm to schedule a free initial consultation at our Seattle law office.
+Call 206-486-1176 or email our firm to schedule a consultation at our Seattle law office.

 Debt Relief Is Possible Via The Bankruptcy Process